 An amused twinkle entered Spock’s eye.
 The Vulcan allowed himself a half smile.
 “I am half human, Captain.”

 From space, Talos IV looked like any other world, except that no human had lain eyes on it in almost a century.
 The landing party consisted of Captain Picard, Spock, Data, Counselor Troi, and one security guard.
 They beamed into the center of a city not far from where the first Enterprise team had landed decades earlier.
 The air was dry and clear.
 There were fountains, skyscrapers, mobile walkways, storefronts, and trees along the curb.
 A mass-transit monorail whizzed overhead.
 The city was vibrant.
 All around them Talosians in multi-colored metallic robes nodded their bulbous heads in salutation.
 To Picard they looked vigorous — a far cry from the dying race the log had described, and certainly not deserving of a ban on their world.
 Except for their massive craniums, which, from behind, reminded Jean-Luc of a man’s backside, they could have been human.
 This only made what they had planned to do more difficult.

-“They were endeavoring to reclaim the surface when we first encountered them,” said Spock.
+“They were endeavoring to reclaim the surface when we first encountered them,” Spock said.